CuiYao631/DevMate/README.md

 </picture>

 ## Feature
+-  LAN Discovery Function
+-  Chat function

 ## Roadmap
+-  chatGPT
+-  group chat
+-  send file
+-

 ## Installation

-Available to download for free from [here](https://github.com/tiny-craft/tiny-rdm/releases).
+Available to download for free from [here](https://github.com/CuiYao631/DevMate/releases).

 > If you can't open it after installation on macOS, exec the following command then reopen:
 > ``` shell